 - Patients' immediate and ongoing needs were fully assessed.
-This included their clinical needs and their mental and physical wellbeing. - We saw no evidence of discrimination when making care and treatment decisions. - Staff used appropriate tools to assess the level of pain in patients. - Staff advised patients what to do if their condition got worse and where to seek further help and support.
+This included their clinical needs and their mental and physical wellbeing. - We saw no evidence of discrimination when making care and treatment decisions. - The practice used technology to improve timely treatment and to support patients' independence by offering them online access to book appointments and telephone consultations for patients that were unable to make it to the surgery. - Staff used appropriate tools to assess the level of pain in patients. - Staff advised patients what to do if their condition got worse and where to seek further help and support.